Scuba School and Family Dive Center Belize

 2.

-Do I need to have my Advanced Open Water Certification to dive the Blue Hole?
+Do I need to have my Advanced Open Water Certification to dive into the Blue Hole?

-You do not need you have your Advanced Open Water Certification to dive the Blue Hole, however we do highly recommend that you get your Advanced Open Water Certification or at least do one adventure dive - Deep Dive - before diving the Blue Hole since it goes to a depth of 130ft.
+You do not need to have your Advanced Open Water Certification to dive into the Blue Hole.
+However, we do highly recommend that you get your Advanced Open Water Certification or at least do one adventure dive – Deep Dive – before diving the Blue Hole since it goes to a depth of 130ft (ca. 40 m).

 6.

-If I have my own gear, should I bring it?
+If I have my gear, should I bring it?

-If you have your own gear, we highly suggest that you bring it since you will be more familiar with your own gear, as we want to you be as comfortable as possible.
+If you have your gear, we highly suggest that you bring it since you will be more familiar with your gear, as we want to you be as comfortable as possible.

 7.